anuk79/youtube-content/Talking with Series/Beginners_guide_to_web_development_with_Ankit/index.md

 # [Beginners guide to web development - with Ankit Sharma](https://youtu.be/iKiTGRz_8CM)
-Date: 30 January, 2022

-Time of livestream: 1:30 pm GMT | 7:00 pm IST

 ## Topics:
 - How to get started with web development?
+- Different paths in web development
+- Ideas for making projects and learn in public
+- Hosting code, build and deploying websites
-- Which advanced topics will help you with career progression (let say if you are 2+ year experienced)
+- What will help you with career progression (let say if you are 2+ year experienced)
 - Tips and suggestions beyond just coding
+- Community contributions

 ## Resources
 ### Generic resources